-On-page SEO is optimizing your website such that search engines easily find it when an Internet user searches for information based on certain keywords.
+On-page SEO is optimising your website such that search engines easily find it when an Internet user searches for information based on certain keywords.
 These search engines will actually assess your web content to determine if it matches what the user is looking for.
 Although you might think having a good web design and good content is enough, it’s barely everything you need to reach your market.
 Of course, these things matter to your site visitors, but before these visitors get to you, you first have to be visible to them.
 This you can do with on-page SEO.

 There are many things you can put on your website – images, videos, illustrations and the like – which can add value to your visitors’ experience.
 However, search engines do not necessarily see this value unless these things come with text.
 This is because it is through text that the engines recognize what you put on your website.
 Keywords are, thus, the cornerstone of any successful on-page SEO campaign.
 With the right keywords. your website can easily attract the attention of search engines because they indicate how relevant your site is to a user’s search.
 Then again, just using keywords is not enough.
-You also have to put them in the right places, and these are places in your website where search engines look.
+You also have to put them in the right places, and these are places on your website where search engines look.

 The following are basic on-page SEO rules you must observe:

-Choosing the right domain name is one of the key ingredients of a perfectly optimized web page.
+Choosing the right domain name is one of the key ingredients of a perfectly optimised web page.
 For a domain name to be effective in driving traffic to your page, it has to include your main keyword.

 While putting the main keywords in your domain name isn’t the sole determining factor when it comes to ranking, it can still make a noticeable effect on your SEO.
 Using relevant keywords makes it easier for your target audience to find you and can help increase your click-through-rate.

-If you want to increase your web page’s shareability and improve user experience, don’t forget to optimize your URL.
+If you want to increase your web page’s shareability and improve user experience, don’t forget to optimise your URL.
 This is done by inserting the target keyword in the URL without any special characters or stop words.
 Keep in mind that shorter URLs are more likely to be copied, shared, and embedded, so make sure you don’t overstuff your URL with keywords.

 Headers on your webpage are hugely important for SEO as they provide essential information to the visitors and make your page more readable.
 Using a unique <h1> HTML tag for each page makes the page for usable and accessible and can indirectly improve your ranking.